How Long Does a Stye Last? Causes, Treatment & Prevention

 You wake up, look in the mirror, and there it is - a tiny, red, painful bump staring back at you from your eyelid.
 At first, you think, Maybe I just rubbed my eye too hard last night.
 But as the day goes on, it starts to swell, itch, and make your eye feel like it’s been punched (even though it hasn’t).

 A stye is one of those things that feels bigger than it looks and makes your eye look like it’s going through a rough patch.
-The good news?
-It’s not permanent.
-The bad news?
-You’re stuck with it for at least a few days.
+A stye is a common thing that can last for 4 to 7 days as a condition.

 Let’s break it all down so you can say goodbye eye’s uninvited guest ASAP!

-A stye (hordeolum) is basically a tiny, infected bump on your eyelid - think of it as a pimple that decided to set up camp near your eye.
+A stye (hordeolum) is basically a tiny red, infected bump on your eyelid.
 It happens when an oil gland or hair follicle gets blocked and infected with bacteria (usually Staphylococcus, the same bacteria that cause skin infections).
+The medical term for a stye is “hordeolum.”

 Types of Styes